 The focus is on improving fundamental motor skills in a fun, parent participatory atmosphere, utilizing age appropriate activities and storybook adventures.
-Players meet only once per week, for one hour, most likely on Saturday afternoon.
-The program runs approximately 7-8 weeks, from mid-September to early November.
+Players meet only once per week, for one hour, most likely on Saturday mornings.
+The program runs approximately 7-8 weeks, from mid-September to late October.
 Your player will hop, skip, jump, run, throw, balance, kick, and play, building a foundation for sports success.

 - No practices during the week

 - When: Saturdays, usually 8am-9am and 9am-10am.
 There are typically two groups.

 - Where: TBD (probably Victory Park)

 - There are 8 weekends of activities spread over 8 weekends in the Fall.
 The dates for Fall 2021 are TBD, but the program will likely start on Sat.
 Sept.
 11 and end on Sat.
 Oct.
 30 (with Sat.
 Nov.
 6 on hold as a possible rain make-up day).

 - Children aren’t assigned to a “team” but instead focus on individual and limited group activities.